arjunk3x/Next-Sentence-Predictor/README.md

 Contributions to this project are welcomed and encouraged.
 Potential areas for contribution include:

-Enhancements to preprocessing techniques for improved data preparation.
+a) Enhancements to preprocessing techniques for improved data preparation.

-Experimentation with different neural network architectures to further improve prediction accuracy.
+b) Experimentation with different neural network architectures to further improve prediction accuracy.

-Implementation of additional features or functionalities to extend the capabilities of the next sentence predictor.
+c) Implementation of additional features or functionalities to extend the capabilities of the next sentence predictor.

-Bug fixes and optimizations to enhance the performance and reliability of the project.
+d) Bug fixes and optimizations to enhance the performance and reliability of the project.

-Documentation improvements to provide clear instructions for users and contributors.
+e) Documentation improvements to provide clear instructions for users and contributors.